JParraV/theme-research-group/content/project/pseudonocardia/index.md

   focal_point: Smart
   preview_only: false
 ---
 A research project that explores the specialised metabolism of *Pseudonocardia* strains from marine origin as a source of new antifungal metabolites with activity against *Candida* spp.
-Project affiliated with the Institute of Pharmaceutical Research ([INIFAR](https://inifar.ucr.ac.cr/)) in collaboration with Professor Arelen Loría.
+Project affiliated with the Institute of Pharmaceutical Research ([INIFAR](https://inifar.ucr.ac.cr/)) in collaboration with Professor Arlene Loría.